-Metacognition and Reflection in Reveal Math
+Metacognition in Reveal Math

-Teachers can best support students by utilizing prompts that encourage reflection-that ask students to justify their reasoning and choice of strategy or elaborate on their high-level thought processes (Booth et al., 2017; Hattie, 2017, p.
+The first unit in every grade is the Math Is...
+Unit, which helps students and teachers understand math as a set of problem-solving strategies instead of an end result.
+It also defines classroom norms by incorporating meaningful supports for students to take ownership of their own learning journey, such as time for daily reflection, classroom discourse, collaboration opportunities, and daily Math Is... prompts.
+Teachers can best support students by utilizing prompts that encourage reflection and ask students to justify their reasoning and choice of strategy or elaborate on their high-level thought processes (Booth et al., 2017; Hattie, 2017, p.
 152).
 Reveal Math provides additional metacognitive prompts in both student- and teacher-facing materials.
 For example, Math is...
-Mindset prompts, found at critical points throughout each lesson, encourage students to think about their own thinking in relation to the information presented or a mathematical problem.
-These prompts guide students to plan and set goals before solving a problem, a process that helps build key metacognitive skills.
-The activities also promote reflection, prompting students to bridge their prior knowledge with new information presented in the lesson.

-Additionally, Metacognitive Checks appear within each unit's Math Probe, as well as at the end of each lesson as part of the formative assessment Exit Ticket or Lesson Quiz^{}, which assess students' understanding of the lesson concepts.
+Mindset activities, found at critical points throughout each lesson, encourage students to think about their own thinking in relation to the information presented or a mathematical problem.
+These prompts support students as they plan and set goals before solving a problem, a process that helps build key metacognitive skills.
+The activities also support student reflection, prompting students to bridge their prior knowledge with new information presented in the lesson.
+Another opportunity for daily reflection is found at the end of each lesson with Reflect prompts.
+Students are asked to reflect on their learning, strategies they used, and ways they may approach problems.
+For example, one Reflect prompt encourages students to compare approaches by asking them to describe two strategies they might use and explain which is more efficient.
+Additionally, a Metacognitive Check is presented at the end of each lesson as part of the formative assessment Exit Ticket, which assesses students' understanding of the lesson concepts.
 Here, students are prompted to "Reflect On Your Learning," which allows them to consider how well they understand the lesson content and engage in thinking about their own thinking and how they feel about their learning.

-This approach connects intuition, modeling, and conceptual representation-the intersection of which fosters deeper mathematical learning (Hattie, 2017, p.
+This approach allows learners greater metacognitive insight into their own thinking connecting intuition, modeling, and conceptual representation-and is at the very heart of the mathematical practices that foster deeper mathematical learning (Hattie, 2017, p.
 136).
-Metacognition also empowers students to take greater control of their education, building from the support of a teacher's modeling and moving toward the ability to practice skills and concepts independently.
+Metacognition also empowers students to drive their own learning, building from the support of a teacher's modeling and moving toward independent practice of skills and concepts.
 An added benefit to this approach is that when teachers use strong focusing questions, they are also modeling how to ask clarifying questions in a way that will serve students better in later phases of learning, when they ask themselves those clarifying questions.